|

 was recognised both by the church and the

-army giving him honours and medals.
+army awarding him honours and medals.
 He came to Blackshaw Moor camp in

 1946 with the Polish 2 corps from Italy and here he stayed taking on